 - Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building - http://inhabitat.com -

-New Helmet for Skiers and Snowboarders Scans for Brain Injuries
+This Helmet for Skiers and Snowboarders Can Scan for Brain Injuries

 The helmet could serve as an important innovation because of the complex nature of head injuries.
 Though many folks knock their heads while skiing or engaging in other sports , not everyone seeks medical attention for these seemingly mild injuries.
 According to the Northeastern team’s research, if seemingly mild head injuries are left untreated, they can actually become more serious than a concussion.
 A device like this helmet could ensure that folks receive the necessary medical attention.